Our Lady of Bellefonte Hospital: Expansion in the modern era

 In 1999 the Franciscan Sisters of the Poor Health System announced plans to disband.
 In 2000, OLBH was purchased by the Bon Secours Health System, Inc. of Baltimore, Maryland.
 OLBH introduced the Ashland-area's first sleep lab in 2002.
 In an effort to assist in training physicians, OLBH began a resident program in 2002 in conjunction with the University of Pikeville Kentucky College of Osteopathic Medicine.
 OLBH launched a mobile medical facility, known as the OLBH Mobile Health Center, in 2002.
 In 2004, OLBH became the first tenant of the former Ashland Inc. headquarters building, which was renamed Bellefonte Centre.
 The hospital would use the building for additional services, hospital departments and events.

 In 2005, OLBH introduced the Human Motion concept, an approach to musculoskeletal injuries and orthopedic issues and becomes the area's first hospital to offer 64-slice CT technology.
 Also In 2005, OLBH opens its first new services at Bellefonte Centre with the unveiling of the OLBH Diabetes & Wound Care Center in March followed by the area's first freestanding hospital outpatient imaging center, the OLBH Imaging Center.

 In 2007, hospital comparison information released by the federal government establishes OLBH as the Tri-State-area's leading medical facility in the care of pneumonia and number one in Ashland for two important categories relating to heart failure.
 Also that year, OLBH unveiled the hospital's new $2.5 million endoscopy lab, the first phase of a $5 million hospital expansion.

 OLBH purchased the Addington Corporate Center located adjacent to Bellefonte Centre in 2008 to use for future growth, renaming the building Bellefonte Pavilion.
 The purchase price for the one-time Ashland Oil Petroleum Building was $2.8 million.
 2008 was a major expansion year at OLBH, as the hospital unveiled the OLBH Women's Center, a $1.1 million all-encompassing facility that created a "one stop shop" for area women.
-The center offers GE Full Field digital mammography, the daily presence of an OLBH surgeon, clinical breast examinations, breast ultrasound, surgical consultations, minimally invasive breast biopsy, a DEXA densitometer to screen for bone density, a retail boutique and a women's health library.
+The center offered GE Full Field digital mammography, the daily presence of an OLBH surgeon, clinical breast examinations, breast ultrasound, surgical consultations, minimally invasive breast biopsy, a DEXA densitometer to screen for bone density, a retail boutique and a women's health library.
 In 2008, the Same Day Surgery Center was renovated, completing a $5 million expansion to increase surgery capacity in addition to a $3.1 million surgery expansion at the hospital which added operating capacity for inpatient surgeries.

-Building on its orthopedics reputation, Human Motion OrthoCare opens in September 2008.
-The new orthopedic unit on the hospital's fourth floor is dedicated exclusively to the care of orthopedic patients.
+Building on its orthopedics reputation, Human Motion OrthoCare opened in September 2008.
+The new orthopedic unit on the hospital's fourth floor was dedicated exclusively to the care of orthopedic patients.